mukyokyo/dynamixel-library-for-arduino/README.md

 }
 ```

-Once initialization is complete, the API can be used according to the instructions.<br>
 Once initialization is complete, the API can be used according to the instructions.
 Most APIs return success or failure, and all value exchanges are passed via arguments.<br>
 DXL provides a control table for exchanging IDs, addresses, and data.
 APIs are categorized based on how they access this control table.<br>
 The main APIs are summarized as follows.